bunnnnnnn/bunnnnnnn.github.io/pages/gallery.md

 ---
 layout: page
-title: Gallery
+title: Resume
-subtitle: From the pexels folder
-permalink: /gallery/
+permalink: /resume/
-gallery_path: "assets/img/pexels"
+gallery_path: "assets/img/resume"
 tags: [Page]
 ---

-This is a photo gallery made from the static files in the `assets/img/pexels` folder.
 I wanted to create automatically a simple gallery from a folder without having to create a markdown page as you would for the portfolio.